mikeizbicki/modulus-magnus-linguae/README.md

 ## Schedule

+We will generally meet 3x/week as a large team on MWF from 9AM-11AM.
+For the first week, we will also meet on Tuesday and may go beyond 11AM.
+At the meetings, we will:
+1. review research papers together
+1. assign tasks to students (individual + groups)
+1. review progress on those tasks

+We will use this repo for all of our research communication, and so you should all watch the repo and post questions/comments to the issues.

 **Week starting May 22:**

-We will meet daily as a large team starting at 9AM and going until about 11AM.
 Our goal for the week will be to:

 1. Assign everyone tasks to work on (see the Tasks section below) and get started on those tasks.